 Successful Completion of Continuing Education Units.
 (7-1-99)

 Successful Completion of Other Courses.
-Correspondence, televised, videotaped, and other short courses/tutorials for which college credits or CEUs are awarded.
-(7-1-99)
+Correspondence, televised, online, and other short courses/tutorials for which college credits or CEUs are awarded.

 Attending Qualifying Seminars.
-Attending qualifying seminars, inhouse courses, workshops, or technical or professional presentations made at meetings, conventions, or conferences.
+Attending qualifying seminars, inhouse courses, workshops, or technical or professional presentations made at meetings, conventions, or conferences for which no college credits or CEUs are awarded.
 (7-1-99)

-Teaching or Instructing.
+Mentoring, teaching or Instructing.
 Teaching or instructing in Subsections 005.01 through 005.04 above, above and beyond routine job assignments.
-(7-1-99)

 Authoring Published Papers, Articles, or Books.
 (7-1-99)